 Top 16 Foods Containing Probiotics

-Consuming probiotics is a great way to boost your immunity and ward off all sorts of infections, yeast infections included.
+Consuming probiotics (beneficial bacteria) is a great way to boost your immunity, improve your gut health, support weight loss and ward off yeast infections and Candida overgrowth.
 You can take probiotic supplements, but why not simply incorporate a variety of probiotic-rich foods in your diet?
 Unlike probiotic supplements, most of these foods provide billions of live probiotic cultures and they’re 100% natural.

-Let’s have a look at my list of 16 probiotic-rich foods you can start eating today:
+Let’s have a look at my list of 16 probiotic-rich foods you can start eating today for a healthy gut:

-Sauerkraut is finely cut cabbage fermented by different strains of lactic bacteria and it’s very popular in Eastern European and Germanic cuisines.
-It’s also known as the queen of probiotic-rich foods.
+Sauerkraut is finely cut cabbage fermented by different strains of lactic acid bacteria and it’s very popular in Eastern European and Germanic cuisines.
+Many nutritionists consider fermented cabbage the queen of probiotic-rich foods.

-Studies show that 4 to 6 ounce of sauerkraut contains ten trillion bacteria, surpassing substantially any probiotic supplements available.
+Studies show that 4 to 6 ounce of sauerkraut contains ten trillion live and active cultures of lactic acid bacteria, surpassing substantially any probiotic supplements available.
 Apart from being an excellent source of probiotics, sauerkraut is rich in vitamins A and C and has got great anti-inflammatory properties.

 The process of fermentation breaks down the cell walls of cabbage letting it release 200 more vitamin C than raw cabbage.
 If you’re into Asian food, you can also try Kimchi, a Korean, spicy and chunkier version of Sauerkraut.

 Tempeh is a fermented soybean product that comes from Indonesia.
 Apart from being rich in probiotics, it contains high levels of protein, vitamins (especially B12) and minerals.
-Tempeh is a very versatile food which can be used as a meat replacement, added to salads, stews, and sandwiches.
+Tempeh is a very versatile food which can be used as a meat replacement, added to salads, stews, and sandwiches to boost your gut health.

 Microalgae, such as spirulina and chlorella, are one-cell organisms found in fresh water and salt water.
 It’s usually available as a powder so it’s easy to add it to your morning shake or yogurt for an extra probiotic kick.
 Spirulina and chlorella are believed to boost the immune system and increase the production of antioxidants in your body.